Doctelligence/doctelligence.github.io/about.md

 ---
 ## Our Vision

-Doctelligence, born of the DIN vision paper, provides a decentralized framework for AI development.
-We enable data holders to monetize their information while earning rewards for contributing to AI training.
+Doctelligence, based on the DIN vision paper, provides a decentralized AI framework where data holders can monetize their data and earn rewards for contributing to AI training.
+By removing intermediaries, we enable a system where diverse, decentralized data fuels AI innovation, benefiting both users and developers as the ecosystem grows.

 **What we’re all about:**